8 Ways to Avoid Piling On Pounds During the Holidays

 Gary Drevitch is senior Web editor for Next Avenue's Caregiving and Health & Well-Being channels.
 Follow Gary on Twitter @GaryDrevitch.

 1. Maintenance Is a Worthy Goal.
 Simply maintaining your weight during the holiday season should be considered a victory.
-Weigh yourself before Thanksgiving and go back on the scale twice a week — always in the morning, before you eat — through Jan.
+Note what you weighed before Thanksgiving and go back on the scale twice a week — always in the morning, before you eat — through Jan.
 1. If you see your weight creeping up, put more energy into working out and shrink your non-holiday meals.

 2. Before a Feast, Avoid a Fast.
 It seems obvious: You're having a big dinner tonight, so to keep from gaining weight, you should skip breakfast or lunch — or both.
 The only problem: This is a terrible idea.
 Every weight-loss expert will tell you it's far better to eat regular, if smaller, meals before a big night out.
 If you show up at the party starving, you'll have a tougher time avoiding overeating — your body does need calories, after all, and when your stomach is empty, your brain takes longer to process a feeling of fullness, which can lead to you consume more than if you weren't quite so hungry.
 Considering that, and factoring in the calorie counts of some holiday dishes and drinks, the day could still end up a net loss (by which we mean a net gain) even if you skipped two meals.
 It’s actually wise to have a snack right before you head out the door for the night, like a handful of nuts and raisins, a cup of yogurt or a granola bar.
 We all tend to do a lot of snacking on arrival at a party.
 If you show up without hunger, you can better avoid those empty calories.

 3. Tostitos or Uncle Bill’s Stuffing?
 It’s Your Call.
-You know what you want most at Thanksgiving: turkey with all your favorite side dishes.
-Trouble is, the bird's not showing up on your plate for a couple of hours after you arrive.
+You know what you want most at a holiday dinner: turkey or ham with all your favorite side dishes.
+Trouble is, the entree's not reaching the table for a couple of hours after you arrive.
 Instead, you're faced with an array of appetizers, like mini-hot dogs, chips and dip and cheese and crackers.

-Remember this: Mindless eating is the biggest threat to any diet, whether it's Thanksgiving or Arbor Day.
-When you let your mind check out and start grabbing cracker after cracker before the meal, you’re torpedoing your healthy-eating strategy.
-You should pass on them altogether, following this philosophy: Eat the things you get only on Thanksgiving and ignore the things you can have anytime.
-Veggies are an exception, of course, and if they're part of the appetizer mix, go ahead and munch on them (but without creamy dips).
+Remember this: Whether it's Christmas, Passover or Arbor Day, mindless eating is the biggest threat to any diet.
+When you let your mind check out and start grabbing cracker after cracker before a meal, you're torpedoing your healthy-eating strategy.
+You should pass on them altogether, following this philosophy: Eat the things you get only on the holiday and ignore the things you can have anytime.
+Veggies are an exception, of course, and if they're part of the appetizer mix, go ahead and munch (but without creamy dips).
 They’ll address your hunger until the main course is ready.

 4. Fill Your Plate Once, Then Pretend You’re in France.
 Holiday dinners are often buffets, which are dangerous because they invite piling on and having seconds.
 Commit to filling your plate only once.
 Start with solid portions of turkey and veggies, then cover the rest of the real estate with a sampling of starches, making sure to get a bit of everything so you don’t feel cheated (and don't insult any family chefs).
 And do yourself this favor: Go easy on the sauces, especially if they’re made with cream or meat drippings.
 They can undo a lot of good work.